Go Inside Oprah Winfrey's $6.85 Million California Estate

 The "Spanish revival estate" was built in 1919 and features tons of charm.
 From the vaulted beam ceilings and fireplaces to the hardwood floors and French doors, this picturesque pad has it all.
 Still, the three-bedroom home has plenty of modern touches.
 For instance, the high-end kitchen has chef-quality appliances and quartz countertops.
 The master bathroom also features teak floors with hydroponic heat, as well as a luxurious marble and glass shower.

 The house sits on about four acres.
 There's also a pool house with its own family room, office, bathroom and sauna.
-In addition, there's a one-bedroom guest house, as well as a carriage house with its own office, bonus room and workshop.
+In addition, there's a one-bedroom guest house, as well as a carriage house with its own office, bonus rooms and workshop.
 But that's not all.
 There are also horse facilities, including a barn, a corral and a tack room.
 Furthermore, the pool, gardens and orchard make it a true outdoor oasis.

 To see photos of the home, check out the gallery.